-To determine the extent to which the missing data affected the results in the social category, we recategorized all of the countries in the absence of each indicator in turn.
-We found that removing any one indicator, apart from the Gini, changed the overall country designation in the social category for less than 10% of countries.
-However, removing the Gini, for which far more data are available, changed the social category result in over one third of the cases (34%).
-This finding reinforces the need to treat these results with caution and, when referring to a country's social performance, to specify what the social category represents.
+To determine the extent to which the missing data affected the results in the 'social' category, we recategorized all of the countries in the absence of each indicator in turn.
+We found that removing any one indicator, apart from the Gini, changed the overall country designation in the social category for less than 10 percent of countries.5 However removing the Gini, for which far more data are available, changed the 'social' result in over one third of the cases (34 percent).
+This finding reinforces the need to treat these results with caution and, when referring to a country's social performance, to specify what the social category is depicting.

-III.3 Classifying Countries with Respect to each Category

-When a country's performance was high on all indicators within a category, it was classified as "high" on that category, and similarly for categories in which performance on all indicators was medium or low.
-Mixed performance in a particular category was more complex.
-If a country was classified as a mixture of medium, high and low, it was classified as medium.
-Mixtures of only high and medium performance were labeled as high, and mixtures of only medium and low as low.
-While missing data was an acute problem, we only gave a country no category when data were missing for all indicators in that category.
+3. Classifying countries with respect to each category.
+Where, within a category, a country showed 'high' performance on all indicators, it was classified as 'high' on that category, and similarly for all 'medium' and all 'low'.
+More complex was the mixed performance.
+If countries were classified as a mixture of medium, high and low, they were classified as 'medium'.
+Mixtures of only high and medium performance were labeled as 'high' and mixtures of only medium and low, as 'low'.
+As already mentioned, missing data was an acute problem.
+We only gave a country no category when data was missing for all indicators in that category.